yudopr11/yupi/README.md

 2. **Vector Storage**: Embeddings are stored as float arrays in PostgreSQL.
 3. **Similarity Calculation**: When a search query is submitted, it's embedded and compared to post embeddings using cosine similarity.
 4. **Ranked Results**: Posts are ranked by semantic similarity to the query, returning the most relevant content.

-### Tokenization

-The system uses the `tiktoken` library (the same tokenizer used by OpenAI models) to preprocess text before generating embeddings.
-This provides:

-- Consistent tokenization between the API and OpenAI's embedding models
-- Improved handling of special characters, punctuation, and whitespace
-- Better performance for short queries through token-based threshold adjustment
-- Query expansion for very short queries to improve search relevance

 ### Using RAG Search